Skip to site content

 This program is designed to improve clinical care, services, and outcomes for American Indian and Alaska Native people living with dementia, their caregivers, and their communities.
 The program supports Tribes, Tribal organizations, and Urban Indian organizations already working toward comprehensive dementia care to:

-• Expand and improve their capacity to provide culturally relevant services, clinical diagnostic workflow in the primary care setting, and care coordination
+• Expand and improve capacity to provide culturally relevant services and clinical diagnostic workflow.

-• Plan for and evaluate the long-term sustainability of comprehensive dementia care and services, including diagnostic and procedural coding and billing for clinical and community services
+• Plan for and evaluate the long-term sustainability of comprehensive dementia care and services.
+This includes diagnostic and procedural coding and billing for clinical and community services.

-• Develop, document, and disseminate local models for comprehensive dementia care and services and best practices throughout the project
+• Develop and disseminate local models for comprehensive dementia care, services, and best practices throughout the project.

 Application Support Tools